ubuntupunk/visidian/README.md

     - related_note.md
   ---

+- **Regularly review** your dashboard to keep your knowledge base up-to-date.
+- **Customize your workflow**: While PARA and GTD are good frameworks, feel free to adjust Visidian's structure to match your personal productivity style.
+- **Keyboard Shortcuts**: Map commands to shortcuts for efficiency.
+For example:

+nnoremap <leader>d :VisidianDashboard<CR>
+nnoremap <leader>n :VisidianNewFile<CR>

+- **Note Naming**: Use consistent naming conventions or a date system for your notes to make searching and sorting easier.

+Remember, Visidian is meant to enhance your productivity, not to be a rigid system.
+Experiment with different setups until you find what works best for you.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.